Telefónica: Puerto Rico

+In Puerto Rico, Telefónica has presence through Telefónica Empresas, Telefónica Larga Distancia – TLD, Telefónica International Wholesale Services – TIWS (formerly Emergia) and Atento.
+Telefónica Moviles, through its Movistar brand, had presence in Puerto Rico until mid-2007 but it sold the Puerto Rico network to a private equity group who renamed it Open Mobile.

 Asia

 China

 In 2009, China Unicom agreed to a $1 billion cross-holding with Telefónica.
 In January 2011, the two partners agreed to a further $500 million tie-up in each other.
 Following completion in late 2011, Telefónica will hold a 9.7% stake in China Unicom, and China Unicom will own 1.4% of the Spanish firm.

-In 2018, China Unicom and Telefónica establish a new partnership to combine their services and networks in the internet of things, so as to enable their clients to deploy IoT products and services in China, Europe and Latin America with a single global IoT SIM card.
+In 2018, China Unicom and Telefónica establish a new partnership to combine their services and networks in the internet of things, so as to enable its clients to deploy IoT products and services in China, Europe and Latin America with a single global IoT SIM card.

 Former operations

 Czech Republic

 In 2005, Telefónica bought Český Telecom (Czech Telecom), the former state-owned Czech phone operator which still dominates the Czech fixed-line market.
 As part of this deal Telefónica also gained its 100% subsidiary Eurotel, one of three mobile phone operators in the Czech Republic.
 Starting 1 July 2006, both companies were merged into one legal entity and renamed Telefónica O2 Czech Republic.
 In 2011, the company was renamed Telefónica Czech Republic and in 2013, it was announced that Telefónica would sell its stake in the company to PPF.
 Under the terms of the sale, the company was allowed to continue to trade under the O2 brand for a maximum of four years.
 In August 2017, the brand license agreement was extended to 2022, with a 5-year extension to 2027 available.